• Ticket Fines and Penalties in Washington

 Suspended License

-Washington's Department of Licensing (DOL) will suspend your driver's license for 60 days if you get ticketed for six traffic violations in a 12-month period.
+Washington's Department of Licensing (DOL) will suspend your driver's license for 60 days if you get ticketed for 6 moving violations within 12 months.

 Probation